INTERSECT-SDK/python-sdk/docs/installation.rst

 Backing Services (Brokers, Data planes)
 ---------------------------------------

 A Docker Compose configuration for SDK development is included below.
+This sets up the primary backing services (message brokers, data storage layers) needed to use INTERSECT.

 Note that this configuration is meant for testing, and should not be included in production.